VALENTECH23/alx-low_level_programming/0x00-hello_world/README.md

-script that runs through a preprocessor and result into another file
+a script that compiles a C file but does not link